Skip to main content

 @dino/analytics

-Event tracking, historical comparisons, regression detection across scan runs.
+Event tracking, historical comparisons, and regression detection across scan runs.

 The strict dependency direction (cli → agents → plugins → core) is enforced at build time.
 A plugin cannot import from an agent.
 An agent cannot import from the CLI.